There’s a the age old question everyone thinks about when they decide to move to a city in Georgia:

 And while we are happy to tell you the best place to live in Georgia, this analysis is going to tackle the question of the best place to buy a house as an investor.
 That is we are going to try and determine the up and coming cities in the Peach State.

 The best deal in Georgia at the moment?
-That would be Dallas according to our analysis.
+That would be Locust Grove according to our analysis.

-Here’s a look at the top ten places to buy a home in Georgia:
+Here’s a look at the top ten places to buy a home in Georgia for 2019:

 The methodology that wen’t into this can be a bit complicated, so we’ll break it down for you in as much detail as we can below.

-How do you determine the best places to buy a home in Georgia?
+How do you determine the best places to buy a home in Georgia for 2019?

 We were in real estate for almost five years and have been working on this site for another three.
 Suffice is to say, we’ve put a lot of thought into what goes into finding a good place to buy a home.